scottgallant/gohugo.io/content/_index.md

     copy: Jettison expensive runtime dependencies, and let Go’s incomparable I/O primitives do the work for you.
 For the first time, build your sites in micro- and milliseconds.
 At less than .7 ms per page, the average site builds in less than a second.

   - heading: Robust Content Management
-    tagline: Structure your content how you like.
+    tagline: Flexibility rules.
+Hugo is a content strategist's dream.
     copy: Hugo offers support for taxonomies, unlimited content types, DRY templating, URL management, menus, archetypes, and summaries, all without the need for plugins.
 Need dynamic, API-driven content?
 That's baked in too.

   - heading: Markdown Without Limits